What is ISO 27001 and why it is so important to an organization

 - Risk treatment plan (clauses 6.1.3 e and 6.2).

 - Records of training, skills, experience and qualifications (clause 7.2).

 - Results of internal audits (clause 9.2).

 - Results of the management review (clause 9.3).

 - Results of corrective actions (clause 10.1).

-The implementation of the above provisions and compliance with ISO 27001 not only helps you comply with regulations and win new customers.
+The implementation of the above provisions and compliance with ISO 27001 helps you comply with regulations and win new customers.
+But it doesn’t stop there.
 Currently, having the ISO 27001 certification is a kind of “passport to business” – it shows contractors that they can entrust us with their sensitive data.
-However, it should not be forgotten that although the goal is business development – by implementing ISO27001, we de facto implement a solid information-focused protection system based on the best practices in the field of cybersecurity.
+However, it should not be forgotten that although the goal here is business development, by implementing ISO27001, we are de facto implementing a solid information-focused protection system which is based on the best practices in the field of cybersecurity.